 An easier hike today over the Zillertal Alps into Italy to have lunch and then back to Austria for dinner.

-One nice benefit of staying at the Schwarzenstein is that the bus going up and down the Zillertal stops right at the front door.
+One nice benefit of staying at the Schwarzenstein is that the bus up to the trailheads stops right at the front door.
 After breakfast, we hopped on the bus for a ride up the Schlegeis Alpine Road to the Schlegeis reservoir (stausee).
 Ginzling is the last village on the Zillertalstraße, so the bus was already standing-room-only when we boarded.
 At Breitlahner, the road becomes only a single lane, so traffic is held here.
 After 5-10 minutes, the bus started up again and we headed up the hill to the Schlegeis Stausee.

 From the bus stop, we walked along the north shore of the Schlegeis Stausee over to the trailhead at the base of the Zamsergrund valley through which the Zamserbach flows.